ryvoxr/notebook/school/college/nc-state.md

 generate schedules for school-wide events.
 While I've significantly honed my skills, I have yet to partake in a formal and rigorous computer science curriculum.
-NC State's College of Engineering's Computer Science major offers the depth and breadth of programming instruction I yearn for.
+NC State's College of Engineering's Computer Science major offers the depth and breadth of programming instruction that will prepare me for the future.

 While I've learned an immense amount through my own experience of building things, I understand that there is a significant amount of underlying theory, history, and knowledge that I've yet to be fully exposed to.
-At NC State I hope to foster my understanding of the foundations of Computer Science as well as dive deep into what interests me most.
+At NC State I hope to foster my understanding of the foundations of Computer Science and dive deep into the things that interest me the most.

 **Discuss any other obstacles and/or hardships that you have encountered that have affected you personally or academically and how you dealt with them.